Cross Validation

 display(fig)

-Additionally you can pass exogenous variables to better inform TimeGPT about the data.
+Additionally you can pass dynamic exogenous variables to better inform TimeGPT about the data.
 You just simply have to add the exogenous regressors after the target column.

 Y_df = pd.read_csv('https://raw.githubusercontent.com/Nixtla/transfer-learning-time-series/main/datasets/electricity.csv')